 The peasantry and the middle classes are incapable of playing a leading role, due to their social position.
 The peasantry is scattered in the countryside, and have no real conception of unity or internationalism.
 These middle layers of society follow either the bourgeoisie or the proletariat.

 The peasantry have been in fact, the classical tool of Bonapartism--a regime based on the armed forces, balancing between the classes.
 In the epoch of imperialism and the decay of monopoly capitalism, if the working class fails to win the middle layers to its Socialist banner, they will be driven into the arms of reaction.

 The law of uneven and combined development

 From a progressive social system, Capitalism has now become a fetter upon production and the further development of humanity.
 Marx believed that the proletariat would come to power first in the advanced capitalist countries of Britain, Germany, and France.
-However, with the emergence of Imperialism, Capitalism, in the words of Lenin, “broke at its weakest link” in backward Russia.
+However, with the emergence of Imperialism, capitalism broke at its weakest link in backward Russia.